abhaybharti/Notes/typescript/typescript.md

 - 2. String
 - 3. Boolean
 - 4. Array
 - 5. any - it turn off the type checking.
 You usually want to avoid this, though, because `any` is not type-checked.
-Use the compiler flag noImplicitAny to flag any implicit `any` as an error.
+Use the compiler flag `noImplicitAny` (this flag is in TypeScript) to flag any implicit `any` as an error.
 - 6. function
 - 7. Object
 - 8. Union